Tom Atkins (actor): Career

 He completed further work with George A. Romero, appearing in three of the director's projects: the anthology Creepshow (1982), written by Stephen King; the anthology Two Evil Eyes (1990), based on tales by Edgar Allan Poe; and Bruiser (2000).

 He portrayed Detective Ray Cameron in the 1986 cult horror film Night of the Creeps, a role Atkins calls his very favorite.
 He tells Classic-Horror magazine "It was the most fun film I've ever worked on.
 It was a pure giggle from beginning to end.
 The director Fred Dekker was very young and very talented and he went on to do The Monster Squad afterwards.
 I think he wrote a terrific film that was kind of a big put-on of '50s horror.
 And I had great lines in that movie!"

 Atkins has continued to act in both the thriller and police procedural genre.
 He is well known to movie goers for his role as Michael Hunsaker in the Richard Donner film Lethal Weapon (1987), which stars Mel Gibson, Danny Glover, and Gary Busey.
 In 1993 he took a role in Striking Distance (1993) alongside Bruce Willis, Sarah Jessica Parker, and Tom Sizemore.
 In television, Atkins reprised his role of Commander Diehl for a series of Rockford Files movies during the 1990s.

 Atkins is a frequent player in shows in the Pittsburgh theatre scene, most famously in the one-man show The Chief at Pittsburgh Public Theater, in which he depicted the late founder of the Pittsburgh Steelers, Art Rooney.
 Also at the Public, he played the title role in Macbeth, opposite Jean Smart as Lady Macbeth and Keith Fowler as Macduff.
 He was the star of A Musical Christmas Carol at the Pittsburgh Civic Light Opera, portraying the character of Ebenezer Scrooge.
 He appeared on Broadway in David Storey's The Changing Room, for which he received the 1973 Drama Desk Award for Most Promising Performer.

 In 2009, he had a supporting role as a retired sheriff in the remake My Bloody Valentine 3D and co-starred with Nicolas Cage in Todd Farmer's Drive Angry, in 2011; both films are directed by Patrick Lussier.

-In the scifi movie Encounter (2018), he was Professor Westlake, who studied the biology of the alien lifeform.
+In the 2018 sci-fi movie Encounter, he was Professor Westlake, who studied the biology of the alien lifeform.

-Personal life

-Atkins' first wife was actress Garn Stephens, who appeared in Halloween III: Season of the Witch.
-Following the couple's divorce, he married Janis Lee Rodgers on March 15, 1986, with whom he has one child, Taylor Atkins.